buffer/thug/doc/source/build.rst

 PyMongo homepage is located at http://www.mongodb.org/display/DOCS/Python+Language+Center.

-If not available as a package for your Linux distribution, the best way to install pymongo is through easy_install.
+If not available as a package for your Linux distribution, the best way to install pymongo is through pip.

 .. code-block:: sh

-        # easy_install pymongo
+        # pip install pymongo

 Androguard (optional)